ld3z/site2/docs/piggy-book2.md

   ![KeypadImg](images/piggyCode.PNG){ loading=lazy }
   <figcaption>An image of the symbols representing each number.
 Photo credits goes to <p><a href="https://www.youtube.com/channel/UC_Eqz_eCwFXQBRtrtOWukZQ?themeRefresh=1">THECREEPYHEADPHONES</a></p> on YouTube.</figcaption>
 </figure>

+## Step 2:

+You will have a boss battle against *TIO*, the main antagonist of the whole game.
+Abilities are disabled during this battle.

+### Part 1:

+1. When you spawn in, there will be number codes from the *Alleys* map.
+Input the code into the keypad to unlock the next room.

+2. The next room has color codes from the *Ship* map.
+Start from the left wall and key in the colors in the direction of the arrows.
+Do the same thing for the right wall as well.

+3. The next room has the numerical puzzle from the *Docks* map.
+Input the Roman Numerals onto the rotating pillar.

+4. The next room has the symbol circle puzzle from the *Temple* map.
+The black arrow points into the middle of the circle.
+Ensure that the symbols are aligned to those on the wall.

+5. The next room has the roulette puzzle from the *Camp* map.
+Press the dots that are colored red onto the roulette puzzle or press the buttons randomly, But the latter strategy does take time.

+!!! tip

+    The red dot on the wheel that is closest to the temple chapter always has an opposite, this means that if there is a red dot on the top left, there will be a red dot on the bottom right, the one closest to the roulette puzzle is always random.

+6. Walk into the Black Void while avoiding the three purple traps in front of it.

+### Part 2: